It Had to Be You (2015 film): Plot

 While shopping Sonia encounters Lara, the fellow commuter from the subway, and they meet.
 They accidentally exchange shopping bags and Sonia finds Lara's blue thong and tries it on.
 Feeling sexy in the thong, when Anna suggests that a brief vacation might help Sonia clear her thoughts, she decides to fly to Rome to look up Fabrizio with whom she'd had a crush in college.
 In Rome, she meets Fabrizio and he and his brother Dezi get her drunk and have her model as a "'hipster" for an ad campaign.
 Afterwards, they go back to Dezi's apartment where despite Dezi's presence she allows Fabrizio to shave her pudenda and then goes to bed with him.
 When she wakes in the morning she finds a note from Fabrizio explaining that he's married and his wife is expecting their child so he hopes she won't mind that he "borrowed" all of her cash and her cellphone.

 In New York, Nora reveals that Chris has been living with her and Mark since he moved out of Sonia's apartment.
 She invites Sonia to come to them for supper so that she can casually meet with Chris again but forgets to ensure that Chris will be there.
 Zach dumps some last-minute work on Sonia delaying her arrival at the dinner, and when she finally arrives Nora and Mark are fighting because Nora chose Gary, a male midwife, to help with the birth.
 Chris leaves for supper elsewhere to avoid spending time with Sonia.

-At Mark and Nora's wedding three weeks after the failed proposal, Sonia begs Mark to be allowed to sit next to him and he agrees "if I don't have to speak to you".
+At Mark and Nora's wedding three weeks after the failed proposal, Sonia begs Chris to be allowed to sit next to him and he agrees "if I don't have to speak to you".
 Nonetheless, they dance and Chris admits that he still loves her.
 The next morning they're back together in Sonia's apartment when he gets a call from Google offering him a job in San Francisco.
 While Chris is torn about what to do Sonia encourages him to take the job; he understands she wants to return to their non-committal relationship and he decides to take the job but break up with Sonia.